stephen010x/webgl-c-frame/README.md

 ## 3D Maze Demo

 The 3D Maze Demo is a combination of multiple assignments thoroughout the class, combined into one demo (which is why it has multiple modes).
-This demo inroduced the biggest changes to the engine since the initial [Bouncing Balls Demo](#bouncing-balls-demo).
+This demo inroduced the biggest changes to the library since the initial [Bouncing Balls Demo](#bouncing-balls-demo).
 It introduced textures, framebuffers with virtual cameras that can render to them, framebuffer textures, instanced light sources, normal maps,

 This demo demonstrates random maze generation with rooms, lighting shaders that perform dynamic normal-map lighting, point light sources, drawing a paint trail to a texture, virtual viewport cameras that can render to a texture (used for a mirror at the end of the maze), as well as a strong enviromental atmosphere with dramatic lighting, animations, and sound design.